aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

     If a complete match is found at the current position in the string, the regex declares success.

-    If all possible paths through the regex has been attempted but a match was not found, the regex engine goes back to step 2 and try again at the next one character.
+    If all possible paths through the regex have been attempted but a match was not found, the regex engine goes back to step 2 and try again at the next one character.

     Only after cycling each character in the string and no matches have been found does the regex declare overall failure.